-Title: Planning Process, IAP, and Operations Brief

-Terminal Learning Objective: Upon completion of this chapter, students will be able to create a written IAP for an incident/event using the appropriate ICS forms and supporting materials and use the IAP to conduct an Operational Period Briefing.
+Title: Planning Process, IAP, and Operations Brief Terminal Learning Objective: Upon completion of this unit, students will be ble to create a written IAP for an incident/event using the appropriate ICS forms and supporting materials and use the IAP to conduct an operational period briefing.

-Title: Incident Resource Management

-Terminal Learning Objective: Upon completion of this chapter, students will be able to explain the principles and practices of incident resource management.
+Module: 6 Title: Incident Resource Management Terminal Learning Objective: Upon completion of this unit, students will be able to explain the principles and practices of incident resources management.

-Title: Demobilization, Transfer of Command, Closeout, and Transition to

-Recovery

-Terminal Learning Objective: Upon completion of this chapter, students will be able to identify demobilization considerations for a given scenario.
+Module: 7 Title: Demobilization, Transfer of Command, Closeout, and Transition to Recovery Terminal Learning Objective: Upon completion of this unit, students will be able to identify demobilization considerations for a given scenario.

-Title: Course Summary

-Terminal Learning Objective: Upon completion of this chapter, students will be able to summarize the course objectives.
+Module: 8 Title: Course Summary Terminal Learning Objective: Upon completion of this unit, students will be able to summarize the course objectives.